-The governance structure is designed to implement the San Diego Miramar College mission and goals.
+3. The governance structure is designed to implement the San Diego Miramar College mission and goals.
 Thus, the campus goals will be the focus for all recommendations.

-This governance model has been developed to facilitate recommendations and to comply with AB 1725 and Title 5, §§ 51023, 51023.5, and 51023.7, of the California Code of Regulations, 70902(b)(7) of the California Education Code, and Accreditation Standards.
+4. This governance model has been developed to facilitate recommendations and to comply with AB 1725 and Title 5, §§ 51023, 51023.5, and 51023.7, of the California Code of Regulations, 70902(b)(7) of the California Education Code, and AccreditationStandards.

 San Diego Miramar College Governance and Organizational Structure